 **UPDATED** We have chosen our winner!
-Scroll down past the examples to see who we thought truly captured the ‘Into the Wild’ theme.
+Scroll down past the examples to see who we thought truly capture the ‘Into the Wild’ theme.
 Thanks so much to everyone who entered!

 As winner of the last round we now have the pleasure of hosting Round 82 and after much consideration I’m pleased to announce that the theme will be;